Chinese New Year - Year of the Tiger for Preschoolers

 Chinese New Year’s Fireworks by Ray Hennessy from Unsplash

-Due to the overpopulation and cities growth, today the use of personal fireworks is forbidden for safety reasons, but the government continues with the tradition of setting up millions of fireworks and firecrackers at midnight during Chinese New Year’s Eve.
-It is the biggest usage of fireworks in the entire world.
+Due to overpopulation and city growth, today, personal fireworks are forbidden for safety reasons.
+Still, the government continues to set up millions of fireworks and firecrackers at midnight during Chinese New Year’s Eve.
+It is the biggest used fireworks in the entire world.

 The following video shows a beautiful display of those fireworks: